MissyStiner/employee-tracker/README.md

 - role_id: INT to hold reference to employee role

 - manager_id: INT to hold reference to another employee that is manager of the current employee.
 This field might be null if the employee has no manager.

-### Bonus Functionality
-See if you can add some additional functionality to your application, such as the ability to do the following:

-- Update employee managers.

-- View employees by manager.

-- View employees by department.

-- Delete departments, roles, and employees.

-- View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.

-## Departments
-- 1: MKT
-- 2: Tech
-- 3: BPS
-- 4: PM
-- 5: HR

-## Roles
-- 1: SVP $90K
-- 2: JVP $80K
-- 3: AVP $70K
-- 4: Manager $60K
-- 5: AsntMngr $50K
-- 6: Specialist $40K
-- 7: Intern $30K

-## Employees
-- 1: Travis Pitts, Manager, Tech
-- 2: Jason Masongill, Manager, MKT
-- 3: Paul Clark, SVP, Tech
-- 4: Jessica Smithe, Intern, Tech
-- 5: Kelsey Bowman, JVP, MKT
-- 6: Susan Jones, SVP, MKT